 - Note: Last sailing to or from Miyanoura costs 580 yen

-From Teshima, there is a fast ferry from Ieura to Naoshima’s Honmura port.
-There are also limited services from Ieura to Miyanoura.
-This ferry sails from Miyanoura to Inujima making a short stop in Teshima.
+From Teshima, there is a fast ferry from Ieura to Naoshima’s Miyanoura port.
+This ferry sails from Miyanoura to Inujima making a short stop in Teshima’s Ieura.
 Many sailings require a numbered ticket.
-It is recommended to arrive at Ieura 30 minutes before any sailing.
+It is recommended to arrive at Ieura 30 minutes before any sailing during the Triennale.
+There was also a limited service from Naoshima’s Honmura to Ieura, but this has been cancelled after the Triennale ended.

 - 620 yen each way